nickarms/100-days-of-code/r1-log.md

 ### R1D64
 More JQuery and AJAX.
 Finally 'realized' the quote file I'm looking at is JSON and there are neat built-in JQuery tools to parse JSON.
 Maybe I should be using those instead of the text or XML ones?
 Ya think??? https://twitter.com/sirnixalot/status/974537354114252801

+### R1D65
+Made solid progress on the quote generator with the getJSON method which I didn't know existed before.
+I would not have been able to make any sense of how to use JQuery to modify different elements on my page without all the tutorial work I did on W3C, though, so this was no wasted effort.
+Having fun again and can't wait to code tomorrow! https://twitter.com/sirnixalot/status/974893363873792000